smartdevicelink/sdl_app_library_guides/docs/Getting Started/SDK Configuration/index.md

 ```

 !!!
 NOTE
-The following required permissions are runtime permissions, and the developer must request them from the user when targeting their respective API levels.
+The following required permissions are runtime permissions, and the developer must request them from the user.

 ```xml
 <uses-permission android:name="android.permission.BLUETOOTH_CONNECT"